pingcap/docs-cn/sync-diff-inspector/sync-diff-inspector-overview.md

 ######################### Tables config #########################

-# If you need to compare the data of a large number of tables with different schema names or table names, use the table-rule to configure the mapping relationship.
-You can configure the mapping rule only for the schema or table, or you can also configure the mapping rules for both the schema and table.
+# To compare the data of a large number of tables with different schema names or table names, or check the data of multiple upstream sharded tables and downstream table family, use the table-rule to configure the mapping relationship.
+You can configure the mapping rule only for the schema or table.
+Also, you can configure the mapping rules for both the schema and the table.
 #[[table-rules]]
     # schema-pattern and table-pattern support the wildcard *?
     # schema-pattern = "test_*"